thuynguyen-nht/books-search/README.md

     }
 ```

-6. Add the following Express routes for your app:
+6. Add the following Express routes to Route:

 * `/api/books` (get) - Should return all saved books as JSON.